citelao/sensible/_coffee_shop/6-coffee.md

 ## Technical knowledge helps you, if you want it

 This guide gives you the tools you need to assess other advice and recognize when it's unsatisfying, even if that advice is very technical or uses words you don't understand.
 You are not stupid.
-You may not know what a "man-in-the-middle attack" is, but you are qualified to the likelihood of some teenager trying it on you at Starbucks.
+You may not know what a "man-in-the-middle attack" is, but you are qualified to guess the likelihood of some teenager trying it on you at Starbucks.

 But a bit of technical knowledge can be helpful.